Gallaudet University

 A foundation course in drawing.
 An introduction to principles and procedures of drawing in various media.
 Lectures and studio work.
 Students are expected to take this course before taking major level courses in Art.

-Required art courses 9 hours
+Required art courses 9 credits

 Choose three courses: